 In Traditional Chinese Medicine, each of the five seasons (Spring, summer, late summer, autumn, and winter) is associated with a specific element.
-As fall begins to turn to winter, we transition from the element of metal to the element of water.
+As fall begins to turn to winter, we transition from the element of metal to the element of water and start incorporating more warming foods.

 As Paul Pitchford explains in Healing with Whole Foods, in order to “unify” with winter, “one emphasizes the yin principle to become more receptive, introspective, and storage-oriented; one cools the surface of the body and warms the body’s core” (354).
 We need to seek inner warmth.